vwellmo57/CircuitPython/README.md

 ### Picture:

 <img src="MEDIA/FancyLED.png" width="392"/>
+This image is a wiring diagram by [Philip Breen](https://github.com/pbreen40).
+All you have is a 220 ohm resistor going into power and the longer leg of the LED.
+The shorter leg is ground.

 ### Lessons
 Learned how to use libraries in conjunction with VS code.
 Got better at modifying existing code.
 I learned how to test one variable at a time to isolate problems.